asnaqsys/asnaqsys.github.io/reference/expo/non-generated-reference/field-as-dropdown-box.md

 ---
-title: "Transforming Fields into Dropdown Boxes"
+title: "Displaying a Field as a Dropdown Box"
 description: "Learn how to convert input fields into dropdown boxes for a better user experience.
 This guide covers techniques and best practices."
 ---